kowainik/kowainik.github.io/posts/2020-08-17-haskell-mini-patterns.md

 ### Bidirectional parsing: Task

-Implement a function that will take a string of two space-separate words — color and fruit name — and return them as data types.
+Implement a function that will take a string of two space-separate words — colour and fruit name — and return them as data types.

 Possible colours: red, green, yellow, blue.
 Possible fruits: apple, orange, lemon, blueberry.